Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 ```
 Input:  A  = 6
+        B  = RAM slot number where the driver is loaded
+        C  = RAM segment number where the driver is loaded
         DE = Address of a routine for printing a character
 Output: A  = RESULT_OK, RESULT_INIT_ERROR or RESULT_NOT_IMPLEMENTED
         B  = Flags